mtwichan/Interac-Voice-Transfer/README.md

 # Interac Voice Transfer
+This project was created and demoed as part of McHacks 6 hosted at McGill University.

-This project integrates the Interac API with Google Assistant, allowing the user to request etransfers from other people using their voice.
+This project integrates the Interac API with Google Assistant, allowing the users to request etransfers from one or multiple people along with varying amounts.

 ## Getting Started
 1. Create an account on the [Interac developers page](https://developer.interac.ca/) to access the Interac API.
 Follow the hackathon instructions for creating access tokens [here](https://ryan-lee-3.gitbook.io/requestmoneyapi/introduction/untitled).